onyx-platform/onyx-platform.github.io/_drafts/2016-06-13-Task-Bundles.md

 A data structure based API forces you to understand and decide all-the-things upfront.
 A common approach to conquer this problem is to include a sort of meta-language in the data structure.
-In all but the simplest cases, this leads to recreating a programming language and interpreter in your data structures.
+In all but the simplest cases, this leads to recreating a new programming language in your data structures.
 It's much better to use what we already have.

 We have wonderful tools for manipulating data structures, they are